kongware/ftor/README.md

 Domain specific issues:

-* there is no type/implementation check
-* there is a primitive type gap
+* there is a primitive type gap due to Javascript's poor type system
-* ftor uses bounded polymorphism without prototypes
+* ftor uses bounded polymorphism without prototypes but explicit dictionery passing
 * rest parameters are type safe but optional ones are not
 * there is no single tuple/record
 * there are no tuples/records where all elemments are of the same type